parallelchain-io/parallelchain-docs/docs/for_users/web_wallet/transfer_tokens.md

 ## FAQ

-### I have not received my XPLL tokens.
+### I have not received my XPLL.
 Where can I check the transaction status?
-To check the status of your transaction, you can access the [ParallelChain blockchain explorer](https://explorer.parallelchain.io/) and key in your wallet address.
+To check the status of your transaction, you can access the [ParallelChain Explorer](https://explorer.parallelchain.io/) and key in your wallet address.
 It will display the status and amount being sent.
 If you are the transaction initiator, you can refer to the status on your wallet's **ACTIVITY** tab.

 ---